 Learning methods and outcomes

-These will include slides, discussions, a practical planting session, and also a guided walk looking at newly planted trees, fence trained trees, established orchards and our apple nursery.
-By the end of the day, you should have grasped the essentials of how to plan a small orchard for your particular circumstances and feel confident to plant fruit trees.
+These will include presentations with Q&A, a practical planting session, and also a guided walk looking at newly planted trees, fence trained trees, established orchards and our apple nursery.
+By the end of the course, you should have grasped the essentials of how to plan a small orchard for your particular circumstances and feel confident to plant fruit trees.

 Bryn Thomas, fruit projects manager for Brighton Permaculture Trust.
 Particular areas of interest include fruit growing, pruning and forest gardening.